 Lecture in class with some elements of PBS (Problem Based Learning) on the assigned readings.
-Twice the class shall be taken "on the field", visiting some parts of Rome and talking to the local dwellers.
+Once the class shall be taken "on the field", visiting the Sanctuary of the Divine Love to discuss about the process of globalization in the city of Rome.
 So the course combines three teaching methodologies: lecture, PBS and fieldwork.
 Discussion in class will be used from time to time to check students' reading work.